dog training based on genetics

 A Scientific Approach to Dog Training

+Getting to the root cause of the problem is the first step in correcting the problem and helping you live in harmony with your dog.
+Mark has raised and trained dogs for over 40 years and has extensive experience with different breeds and their unique needs.
 At Dog Behaviorist UT, we train dogs using the best scientific principles and the most current understanding of genetics and behavioral development.
 Nature (genes) and Nurture (upbringing) interact in complex ways to determine how dogs behave.
 There are genetic differences between breeds and differences in dogs of the same breed.
 The foundation of our training program is understanding individual differences in temperament and developing a program to address your dog’s unique needs.
+Contact Mark.
+Let’s start a program where you and your dog can live in harmony.

 About Mark